Why Some Young People Fear Social Isolation More Than COVID-19

 - To prevent a future crisis, here's how to help someone make a safety plan.

-"We expect as a human being to have other people there to share the stressful times and to be our backup, and when they're not there physically, that in of itself tells our nervous system you're in a dangerous environment because you don't have these people here," he says.
+"We expect as a human being to have other people there to share the stressful times and to be our backup, and when they're not there physically, that in of itself tells our nervous system 'you're in a dangerous environment because you don't have these people here,' " he says.

 That is less of an issue among older adults, Lewis says, who have had more time to develop their social networks — both at work and around their community — and more time to find partners who can help ground them emotionally.
 By contrast, he says, "younger people are missing a larger percentage of what previously was there to buffer them."